DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/9 Types/DiagramRequestEditOperationReason.md

 ---
 ---
 ##### shortDescription
-A function that allows you to prohibit an edit operation at run time.
+Specifies the reason to request edit operation.

 ---
 <!--